911 hang up. Officers responded to the location and were advised that one of the juveniles had been playing on the phone.

 Acute Placement, Notice of Incident

-Client was transported to Acute (Pinnacle) for unsafe behavior.
-Client displayed behaviors such as property destruction and assaultive behaviors during staff interventions.
+Client was transported by MEMS to Acute (Rivendell) for unsafe behavior.
+Client displayed behaviors such as property destruction, self-harm and assaultive behaviors during staff interventions.